 Furthermore, the trend of e-commerce luxury is gaining popularity among the youth in China not only on the national level but also internationally.
-China’ s luxury market is 770 billion RMB (110 billion USD) today and will double to 1.2 trillion RMB by 2025, delivering 65% of 2018–25 global growth.
+China’s luxury market is 770 billion RMB (110 billion USD) today and will double to 1.2 trillion RMB by 2025, delivering 65% of 2018–25 global growth.

 2. Online luxury market among Chinese resellers

-Areas where no stores are opened have huge room for development.
-Therefore, in the face of this huge luxury market that still has development prospects, domestic e-commerce giants Tmall, JD.com and other e-commerce giants have also joined in.
+Areas, where no stores are opened, have huge room for development.
+Therefore, in the face of this huge luxury market that still has development prospects, domestic e-commerce giants Tmall, JD.com, and other e-commerce giants have also joined in.
 The pressure of luxury e-commerce competition is increasing.

 3. Chinese consumers are really into online luxury shopping

 The numbers are already showing that 70% of Chinese consumers are openly buying luxury products online.
 After 2015, luxury e-commerce began to develop on a large scale.
 It is very important to notice the difference between the Chinese e-commerce ecosystem and other ones.
-Although digital marketing is a powerful tool for the brands to reach the luxury customers, yet there is a long way to approach the desired goals.
+Although digital marketing is a powerful tool for brands to reach luxury customers, yet there is a long way to approach the desired goals.

 The rapid changes in China’s Internet environment have prevented many operational decisions from reference to past and other regional experiences.
 The story of luxury e-commerce in China is also a story of the ”sinicization” of European and American luxury e-commerce.
-However, one thing is for sure that we are going to witness a new era about the luxury world’s engagement with the digital world.
+However, one thing is for sure that we are going to witness a new era of the luxury world’s engagement with the digital world.

 4. What are the essential platforms for luxury branding

 - Weibo – Ideal for luxury brand awareness